Swapping your home

-Please speak to us if you’d like to swap your home, as you need our permission, as well as permission from the other landlord.
+Please apply to us if you’d like to swap your home, as you need our permission, as well as permission from the other landlord.

 How to swap your home

-You'll need to register with one of the following services to be able to swap your home.
+You can register with one of the following services to swap your home.

 - House exchange (free to LiveWest customers) 1.4 million social housing customers use this website free of charge through a network of partner landlords.
 There are in the region of 1,200 swaps a month nationwide found through House Exchange and we have over 60,000 people actively looking for a home on the website.

-- UK home swap (you have to pay to register).
+- UK home swap - you will have to pay to register.